aniketpant83/DevOps/README.md

 I went into this project with very little knowledge on each stage.
 That was the whole point of doing the project, so I could learn!
 To an experienced engineer, this should not take much time but it took me a lot of time to overcome some fundamental issues.
 I would suggest you skip reading this part as the best way to learn is to bump into these issues yourself and grow from them.
 Come and refer to these as the last resort, when even the rest of the internet fails you!
 Below are my learnings.

 ***Frontend React:***
-The basic layout + syntax of React.
+- The basic layout + syntax of React.
 Learnt how to use developer tools/web inspector to read http requests and responses.
 Learnt the importance of logging at different steps.
+- How to use token storage for staying on a page post refresh and useNavigate to move around.

 ***Flask:***

 - The basic layout and syntax for Flask.
 Also, very important to add try and except blocks as they make error handling much easier and also give you a sense of what is going wrong.
 - Learnt the need for CORS, thereby allowing frontend and backend to interact with each other.
 Only with flask, did my data on frontend persist.
+- Learnt how to make the code work when the single flask file is split into multiple files and packages.
+- Handling and returning JWT and data in general.
+I realized I was just returning message in json response.
+Later changed it to data being returned.
+- How to route things for REST API.

 ***Docker***